clarity-h2020/data-package/docs/data-package-resource.md

 <td>MANDATORY</td>
 <td>The hazard property describes to which hazard type is the resource related to.
 Its value can be one of the following list:

-* heat:heat-waves
+* hazard:heat:heat-waves
-* heat:extreme-heat
+* hazard:heat:extreme-heat
-* flood:extreme-precipitation
+* hazard:flood:extreme-precipitation
-* flood:wet-periods
+* hazard:flood:wet-periods
-* flood:river-flooding
+* hazard:flood:river-flooding
-* flood:pluvial-flooding
+* hazard:flood:pluvial-flooding
-* drought
+* hazard:drought
-* storm
+* hazard:storm
-* extreme-wind-speed
+* hazard:extreme-wind-speed
-* forest-fire
+* hazard:forest-fire
-* landslide
+* hazard:landslide
-* earthquake
+* hazard:earthquake
-* volcanic-eruption
+* hazard:volcanic-eruption
 * any: the resource can be used in relation to any hazard.

 Note: the identifier can be just the hazard name or hazard:sub-hazard